Red Sox extend win streak to 5, beat Orioles 6-4 in 10

 TRAINER’S ROOM

 Red Sox: DH/OF J.D.
 Martinez has cold symptoms and was placed on the COVID-19 injured list.
 Martinez underwent testing and the team is awaiting the results.
-“We do believe he will be back with us (Sunday),” manager Alex Cora said.
+“We do believe he will be back with us (Sunday),” Cora said.

 Orioles: OF DJ Stewart (left hamstring) was reinstated from the 10-day IL.
 He has not played since March 5.
 “I was worried it was going to be a lot longer,” Stewart said before the game.